emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/perseverativeErrors.md

 <p>

-Hypothesis testing analyses showed a difference in perseverative error rate between fear and points learning.
-To better understand this change, we tested whether this difference is mirrored by a difference in overall task performance (indexed by percentage of trials where participants were correct)
+The above analyses show a difference in perseverative error rate between fear and points learning.
+To better understand this change, we tested whether this difference is mirrored by a difference in overall task performance (indexed by percentage of trials where participants were correct - an ‘accuracy’ score)
 </p>

 <p>